guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 returning:
 > The majority of crustaceans are aquatic, meaning they live on land, rivers, and lakes.
 Carnivorous crustacean species, such as those found in the Pacific Northwest, are found in all parts of the world, including the United States, Canada, Australia, New Zealand, and Japan.

-The next section will briefly describe the architecture powering these models before diving in a comparison of the baseline Python *Transformers* library with a proposed Rust-based implementation: *rust-bert* [[9]](#rustbert)
+The next section will briefly describe the architecture powering these models before diving into a comparison of the baseline Python *Transformers* library with a proposed Rust-based implementation: *rust-bert* [[9]](#rustbert)

 # 2. Overview of models and system architecture<a name="models-overview"></a>